crowdsecurity/home-assistant-addons/crowdsec/DOCS.md

 ## How to use

 The add-on is configured by default to parse and detect bruteforce on home-assistant login interface.

+### Crowdsec Terminal

+Crowdsec addon expose a web terminal to access the container where Crowdsec is running.
+So you can interact with Crowdsec ([bouncers management](https://docs.crowdsec.net/docs/next/user_guides/bouncers_configuration) for example).

+You can add the Crowdsec terminal in sidebar :

+1. Go to : http://homeassistant.local:8123/hassio/dashboard and click on Crowdsec addon.
+2. Enable "Show in sidebar" option.

+Or you can open the crowdsec terminal (on the addon info page), by clicking on "OPEN WEB UI" button.

 ## Add-on Configuration